-QuickBooks accounting software is the worlds best that aid in maintaining all financial reports in a professional manner.
-Do you know about Error: QuickBooks Can not Communicate with the company Files?
+QuickBooks accounting software is the world’s best that aid in maintaining all financial reports in a professional manner.
+Do you know about Error: QuickBooks Cannot Communicate with the Company File?
 It is the very common error that the QuickBooks users deal with is that can’t connect with the company file, as a result of the firewall software.
 When Firewall is blocking incoming/outgoing interaction to the company file, you will get this error.

-In current days many QuickBooks Users have actually reported that they are obtaining an error while connect to network company file.
+In current days many QuickBooks Users have actually reported that they are obtaining an error QuickBooks Cannot Communicate with the Company File while connect to network company file.
 This error occurs when a user attempt to open the company file and may encounter such type of critical glitches.
 This takes place a lot of the moment when they update their OS or software to the most current version.

 The image as shown below is similar which appears on your desktop